niutech/carbonyl-terminal/README.md

 #### Windows client

+On Windows, Carbonyl Terminal is the portable [Windows Terminal](https://github.com/microsoft/terminal) distribution preconfigured to connect to Carbony Terminal Docker container.
 [Download](https://github.com/niutech/carbonyl-terminal/releases) the latest release of Carbonyl Terminal, extract it and modify the `USER_HOST` variable to `carbonyl@yourserver.com` in `carbonyl.bat` or leave it as is to use the demo server.
 Then run `CarbonylTerminal.exe`, which automatically connects to your Carbonyl instance by running `carbonyl.bat` in the new tab.

 If you want to use mosh on Windows, you have to first install it in [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 Don't forget to copy the `carbonyl_rsa` auth key to `~/.ssh/` and set the appropriate permissions: